 Evidence That Muck May, Possibly, Not Be Greater Than Shakespeare After All

 Muck has certainly made magnificent claims for himself, but can he live

 up to them?
-Would the greatest lyric poet of all time, or even of the last
+Would the greatest lyric poet of all time produce clunkers like the following

-lines, which I combed directly from poems published by The Keystone Scops?
+lines, which I combed directly from poems of his published by The Keystone Scops?

 Edward, the Cross no more on England’s shores

 Those are just a few good (or very bad) examples.
 Many more can be found by anyone valiant,

 longsuffering and patient enough to wade through Muck's entire opus.
 One SCP critic

 remarked that MacKenzie writes as if in an "Elizabethan time warp."
 Another

 observed that he dresses up his poems in "period costumes."
 In addition to